Dallinger/Dallinger/docs/source/aws_etc_keys.rst

 keys, by `following these instructions
 <http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html>`__.
-You might be presented a dialog box with options to continue to security credentials, or get started with AIM users.
+You might be presented a dialog box with options to continue to security credentials, or get started with IAM users.
 If you are the only user, or you are otherwise certain that this is what you want to do (see the following note), choose "Continue to Security Credentials".